LoginRadius/docs/content/guide/emailpassword-login/index.md

 ![alt_text](images/template-action-bar.png "image_tooltip")

-### Step 5

-When editing a template, you can update the following:
+5. When editing a template, you can update the following:

 * **SUBJECT**: The subject line of the template.
 * **HTML BODY**: The HTML version of the template.
 This content will appear in clients that support HTML content in emails.
 You can use [Placeholder](#placeholder-tags) and [Section](#section-tags) tags in the HTML Body.